 I really enjoyed strolling through the area, looking at the lovely homes.
 Below are some pictures I took.

 Afterward, be sure to drive through the Historic Oakwood Cemetery.

 It’s full of beautiful trees and monuments and is the burial place for 7 governors, 5 US Senators, 8 Supreme Court Chief Justices of NC, and 4 Civil War Generals.

 Grab one of their delicious Halloween doughnuts and a cup of Hot Chocolate.

 Looking to stay in Raleigh, NC?
 My favorite hotel is the Renaissance Raleigh North Hills Hotel.
 My husband and I have stayed here several times.
-It is steps from several great restaurants, stores and a movie theater.
+It’s our go-to spot when we need a mini-vacation away from the kids.
+It’s steps from several great restaurants, stores and a movie theater.
+Book your room here.